tgquintela/tgquintela.github.io/_notes/computer_complexity.md

 ---
-title: "# Computer complexity
-"
+title: "Computer complexity"
 collection: notes
+order_item: 221
 permalink: /notes/computer_complexity
 date: 2016-06-01
+Tags:
+  - Computer science
+  - Artificial Intelligence
 ---

-# Computer complexity

-2016-06-01

 Complexity theory is the field of theoretical computer science in which is studied whether a problem can be solved at all on a computer, but also how efficiently the problem can be solved.
 Two major aspects are considered: time complexity and space complexity, which are respectively how many steps does it take to perform a computation, and how much memory is required to perform that computation.